lumeland/lume.land/docs/creating-pages/urls.md

 ## Basename

-As of Lume v2, the new variable `basename` is introduced to better customize the URL generation.
-It's a special value affecting to the page or directory where it's defined, and allows to change how the name of the file/directory is reflected to the final URL.
+As of Lume v2, the new variable `basename` is introduced to better customize URL generation.
+It's a special value affecting to the page or directory where it's defined, and allows changing how the name of the file/directory affects the final URL.

-If the `basename` is defined in a `_data.*` file, it affects to the directory where the _data file is.
+If the `basename` is defined in a `_data.*` file, it affects the directory where the _data file is.
 For example, let's say we have the following file:

 ```txt
 /blog/posts/hello-world.md
 ```

 This file is exported with the URL `/blog/posts/hello-world/`.
-If we want to replace the part `/posts/` to `/articles/`, we can create a `_data.yml` file in the `/blog/posts` folder with the following code:
+If we want to replace the part `/posts/` with `/articles/`, we can create a `_data.yml` file in the `/blog/posts` folder with the following code:

 ```yml
 basename: articles
 ```

-Now, this folder will use the name `articles` for the URL generation, so the final URL of the file is `/blog/articles/hello-world/`.
+Now, this folder will use the name `articles` for URL generation, so the final URL of the file is `/blog/articles/hello-world/`.

-You can set the `basename` variable to empty to don't use the folder name in the final URL:
+You can set the `basename` variable to empty to not use the folder name in the final URL:

 ```yml
 basename: ""
 ```

-The final URL of the file is now `/blog/hello-world/`, the `/post/` part was removed.
+The final URL of the file is now `/blog/hello-world/`, with the `/post/` part removed.
 You can also remove the previous folder with:

 ```yml